What's the first thing you think of when you get a clogged drain? Perhaps it's the nuisance clogs in toilets and sinks that need plunging.

 Along with greening, a broken sewer line can make your lawn soggy and foul-smelling.

-This can cause a sinkhole to form around the break and make this area of your yard unusable until the cracked sewer line can be repaired.
-The swampy conditions will also attract insects and rodents that may then find their way into your nearby businesses, potentially spreading both filth and disease.
+The swampy conditions will also attract insects and rodents, which may then find their way into your nearby businesses, potentially spreading filth and disease.

 7. Insect and Rodent Infestation

-Rodents make their homes in sewers and can squeeze through the most minor cracks to find their way into your home.
-The same can be said for insects that can wriggle through a cracked drain pipe and breed in stagnant water, allowing them to multiply rapidly.
+The same can be said of insects that can wriggle through a cracked drainpipe and breed in stagnant water, allowing them to multiply rapidly.

 Both rodents and insects can cause health issues and need to be dealt with, along with the sewer line breakage itself.